mineiros-io/article-examples/terraform/examples/module_enabled/README.md

 # How to dynamically disable modules

-This example shows hot to dynamically disable modules using the `module_enabled` toggle.
+This example shows how to dynamically disable modules using the `module_enabled` toggle.

 How to implement this toggle is discussed in more detail in our article